Hackers News Hackers News

 The Stealthy Deno-Based Loader

-It connects to attacker-controlled infrastructure to retrieve a victim-specific second-stage payload, prevents duplicate instances by binding to a local port, and then enters a looping cycle of fetching and executing further code in memory.
+Upon execution, the loader gathers fundamental system information, including username, hostname, memory size, and operating system version, subsequently generating a unique victim fingerprint.
+It then establishes a connection to attacker-controlled infrastructure to retrieve a victim-specific second-stage payload, prevents duplicate instances by binding to a local port, and initiates a continuous loop of fetching and executing further code directly in memory.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.